-Greenspire Linden Tilia cordata 'Greenspire'
+Littleleaf Linden Tilia cordata

-Height: 50 feet

-Spread: 30 feet
+Height: 50 feet Spread: 30 feet Sunlight: O

-Sunlight: O

 Hardiness Zone: 3

-Other Names: Littleleaf Linden, Lime, Smallleaf Lime
+Other Names: Lime, Smallleaf Lime

 Description:

-A magnificent shade tree with a strong, spire-like shape throughout its life; fragrant yellow flowers in early summer when few trees bloom; very tidy and low maintenance, adaptable, makes an excellent lawn or street specimen, great by a pool or deck Ornamental Features Greenspire Linden is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+One of the very best lawn trees for home landscapes, forming a tight pyramid throughout life, with highly fragrant yellow flowers in early summer when few trees bloom; excellent size for small properties or as a street tree, hardy and adaptable

+Ornamental Features

+Littleleaf Linden is primarily valued in the landscape for its distinctively pyramidal habit of growth.
 It features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
 It has dark green deciduous foliage.
+The heart-shaped leaves turn an outstanding yellow in the fall.

+Landscape Attributes

-The heart-shaped leaves turn an outstanding gold in the fall.
-Landscape Attributes Greenspire Linden is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
+Littleleaf Linden is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Insects Greenspire Linden is recommended for the following landscape applications;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

+- Insects

-Greenspire Linden Photo courtesy of NetPS Plant Finder
+Littleleaf Linden Photo courtesy of NetPS Plant Finder

-Greenspire Linden flowers Photo courtesy of NetPS Plant Finder
+Littleleaf Linden flowers Photo courtesy of NetPS Plant Finder